Macmod/STARS/README.md

 Some ideas of new features to add that weren't included originally but would be nice to have in the future:

+- Implement scanners for other providers (DigitalOcean, CloudFlare, etc)
 - Option to return the details of the record sets in CSV format
 - Handle authentication / permission errors better
 - Support for more advanced attributes of DNS records and zones in the scanners